What is it? A badge to support the development of environmental education across global scout bodies.

-- The most suitable environmental practises are used.
+- The most suitable environmental practices are used.

 - People are prepared to respond to environmental hazards and natural disasters.

-These aims parallel the UN’s Sustainable Development Goals (SDGs) and act as guidelines for the award.
-Groups should try to cover as many of these aims as possible over the course of their project.
+Top tip!
+Use the UN’s Sustainable Development Goals (SDGs) as an activity prompt!
+Thes SDG act as guideline for the award – so best to demonstrate how you used them.
+Try to cover as many of the 5 areas as possible over the course of their project.
 The programme encourages Scouts to have a holistic awareness of the natural world and how their everyday actions can impact upon this, progressively building a sense of personal responsibility for the environment.

 Participation in the programme follows a simple structure:

 Decide on what actions you could you do in your community to increase sustainable habits in the environment.
 Projects should demonstrate: